Searching for Gita, the Little Pearl: Part 3

 Hide and seek

-Anna found herself at her front door, her heart still racing, her mind still in turmoil, and weeping.
-She was shaken to the core by Mrs. Hargrove's comments that Gita could not be six years old.
+Anna found herself at her front door, heart still racing, mind still in turmoil, and weeping.
+She was shaken to the core by Mrs. Hargrove's assertion that Gita could not be six years old.
 She was playing mind games with her.
-In her upset her shaking hands kept fumbling the keys.
+Anna's shaking hands kept fumbling the keys.
 She gave up and tried the knob.
-Much to her surprise it was unlocked.
+Much to her surprise, it was unlocked.
 She burst into her little home.
 'Perhaps,' Anna thought, 'Gita came home and is waiting for me.'
 "Gita?
 Gita, little pearl.
-Where are you hiding daughter?
+Where are you hiding, daughter?
 Come out so Mama can see you."

 The house was cold and still, but she paid no mind.
 "Gita, darling, come out and see your Mama."
 She heard Gita's muffled giggle.
 She looked in the coat closet.
 Gita loved to hide in the coat closet and pop out when Mama opened it.
-No one popped out.
+But no one popped out.